Farro Waldorf Salad

 - 6 ounces seedless grapes, quartered (about 1.5 cups)

 - 2 celery stalks, diced finely (about 1/2 cup)

 - 1/3 cup chopped walnuts

 - 1 tablespoons canola oil

 - Rinse the farro under cold water.
 Place the water, 1 cup orange juice and salt into a suacepan and bring to a vigorous boil.
 Add the farro.
 Cover and reduce heat to low medium.
-Simmer until the farro is done, about 20-25 minutes.
+Simmer until the farro is done, about 20-25 minutes for pearled farro and longer for whole grain.
 Place the cooked farro in a large bowl and chill.

 - Add the apples, orange pieces, grapes, celery, walnuts and mint to the farro.
 Mix well.

 - To prepare the dressing, whisk all the ingredients together.
 Pour over the salad, and mix well.
 Refrigerate.
 Mix the arugula in prior to serving.

 Check out this recipe roundup for more than 2 dozen healthy summer recipes.